frispete/keyrings.cryptfile/README.md

 In order to control this process any further, you might want to subclass `CryptFileKeyring` and/or `PlaintextKeyring`.

-As noted be Wade, you can avoid the interactive getpass() request for the keyring with supplying `kr.keyring_key = "your keyring password"`.
+You can avoid the interactive getpass() request for the keyring password by supplying `kr.keyring_key = "your keyring password"` before calling any other methods on the keyring.